-Korthi beach, on the east side of the island, is also long and sandy.
-In our experience it is one of the best beaches in Andros when the winds are strong.
-At the time we visited, there were no facilities.
+Korthi beach, on the east side of the island, is also long and sandy with some small pebbles.
+In my experience it is one of the best beaches in Andros when it’s windy.

-Two of our favourite Andros beaches were Fellos and Kourtali, on the north west side of the island.
-There are no facilities on either, so you will need to bring everything you will need for the day.
+Two of my favourite Andros beaches were Fellos and Kourtali, both on the north west side of the island.

-If you are happy to drive on dirt roads, you can also go to Vlychada and Pyrgos beaches, that are more remote and even less crowded.
-To us, these were two hidden gems on the island.
+If you are happy to drive on dirt roads, you can also go to Vlychada and Pyrgos beaches, that are even less crowded.
+For me, these were two hidden gems on the island.

-There are dozens more beautiful beaches to discover on the Greek island.
+There are dozens more beautiful beaches to discover in Andros.
 Get a good map, ask for some local advice, check the winds and start exploring!